4disease/csa/tt3.md

         }
     }
 ```
 Bubble Sort is the simplest sorting algorithm that works by repeatedly swapping the adjacent elements if they are in wrong order.
+Often takes a long time since it needs multiple runs to sort the items in the correct order.

 ### Selection Sort
 ```java